 - Pour the custard into a bowl, then add the vanilla extract; stir to combine.
 Cover the custard with a sheet of plastic wrap, placing the plastic directly onto the custard.
 Refrigerate the custard until chilled and ready to use.

 Back to the dough

-After the dough has finished rising, take off the plastic wrap lift up the dough from each of its sides to slightly stretch it out.
+- After the dough has finished rising, take off the plastic wrap, and lift up the dough from each of its sides to slightly stretch it out.
 Again, place back in the bowl and cover with plastic wrap.
 This time, place the dough in the freezer to stop the dough's development; freeze for 30 minutes.
 Then, transfer the dough to the fridge to chill for an hour.

 - Place your dough onto a floured surface and roll out the dough until it's 5 to 6 inches wide in diameter.
 Place this dough circle on a baking sheet fitted with a piece of parchment paper.
 Cover loosely with a sheet of plastic wrap.
 Turn on the oven's warm/hold setting for 30 seconds before turning the oven off and placing the baking sheet in the oven for the dough to rise; about 1 hour.